wilqq/react-native-sensitive-info/README.md

 In XCode, in the project navigator, select your project.

-* Add the libRNSensitiveInfo.a from the RNSensitiveInfo project to your project's Build Phases ➜ Link Binary With Libraries
+* Add the libRNSensitiveInfo.a from the RNSensitiveInfoOld project to your project's Build Phases ➜ Link Binary With Libraries
 * Click .xcodeproj file you added before in the project navigator and go the Build Settings tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 * Look for Header Search Paths and make sure it contains both $(SRCROOT)/../react-native/React and $(SRCROOT)/../../React - mark both as recursive.
 (Should be OK by default.)